Appended .edr files and NaN

 I ran some tests comparing release-4-6 HEAD to patch set 2 of https://gerrit.gromacs.org/#/c/4765/2 (output at /nethome/mark/redmines/redmine-1342/test-continuation-r46) with mdrun -reprod, even with fftpack.
 Both LF and VV write different virials to the .edr file at step 20 depending on whether they stop at step 20 or continue within the same run to 40.
 So questions of appending and continuations have not yet arisen.

 In a continuation from step 20, LF then arrives identically at step 40, but the resulting concatenated .edr file differs at step 20 as above.
 Haven't looked yet to see whether this is a COMM or constraints issue.
 Formally this commit message seems correct for LF, but I think users might not believe us...

 In a continuation from step 20, VV diverges from step 20.

 Tarball of grompp inputs attached

-#18 Updated by Mark Abraham over 1 year ago
+#18 Updated by Mark Abraham almost 2 years ago

 Erik Lindahl wrote: